 Assignments below add up to 60% of your grade.
+I have recommended DO dates, but all assignments may be submitted at once on Moodle by Mar 29.

 Assignment Due date/ do (% of (% of

 date grade) grade)

 2 credit 3 credit

 SHOWING UP All sessions 40 40

-Lead a centering, releasing or energizing activity
+Lead a centering, releasing or energizing activity.

 Each day will include centering/grounding upon arrival, an At least

 energizer when we return from lunch, and a brief energetic once during 3 3

 release/brush-off before departure.
-For-credit participants online
+For-credit participants STAR week

-are invited to lead at least one of these. sessions
+are invited to lead at least one of these.

-Reflect on STAR activities (choose 4)

-· You might

-Chaos and connection activity want to draft

-2) River of Life thoughts in 12

-3) Parts of the brain your 14

-4) Symbols of resilience circle workbook 8

-5) Stone exercise

-Assignment Due date/ do date (% of grade) 2 credit (% of grade) 3 credit 6) Cycle of Violence mini-dramas 7) Peace, Mercy, Justice, Truth 8) Using the Model as Reflection Tool (Activity reflection assignment, continued) after doing each activity.
-Turn in by Nov 30 For each activity (choose 4 of the 8 above), complete the following prompts (with no more than 1 page, single spaced for each activity): 100 30 I noticed (physical or emotional reaction in yourself and/or the group) I liked I learned I question/wonder Reflect on RJ in practice Draft your answers to questions based on the Restorative Justice film(s) you viewed; add 1-2 notes based on learning from debrief with classmates.
+Assignment Due date/ do date (% of grade) (% of grade) 2 credit 3 credit Reflect on STAR activities (choose 4) 1) Chaos and connection activity 2) River of Life 3) Parts of the brain 4) Symbols of resilience circle 5) Stone exercise 6) Cycle of Violence mini-dramas 7) Peace, Mercy, Justice, Truth 8) Using the Model as Reflection Tool (Activity reflection assignment, continued) For each activity (choose 4 of the 8 above), complete the following prompts (with no more than 1 page, single spaced for each activity): I noticed (physical or emotional reaction in yourself and/or the group) I liked I learned I question/wonder You might want to draft thoughts in your workbook after doing each activity.
+Do by Jan 26 (so things are still fresh in your memory).
+12 8 Reflect on RJ in practice Draft your answers to questions based on the Restorative Justice film(s) you viewed; add 1-2 notes based on learning from debrief with classmates.
 (1-2 pages single-spaced) Do during RJ film discussion sessions.
-Turn in by Nov 30 5 5 20 Questions Often STAR generates more questions than answers.
+Do by January 26.
+5 5 Often STAR generates more questions than answers.
 Questions are great!
 Please turn in twenty questions you carry away from STAR.
 You can write these as stream-of-consciousness, as a list, in paragraph or poetic form, as you like.
 Feel free to answer them in your lifetime, or to write 200 questions, but for this assignment, please share with me just 20 questions.
-Turn in by Nov 30 7 5
+Do by January 26.
+7 5